Nablus Old City

 Hammam al-Hana (Hammam es-Sumara)

-Hammam al-Hana was the newer one built in the 19th century and restored & reopened in 1995 after a long closure since 1928.
+Hammam al-Hana was the newer hammam built in the 19th century and restored & reopened in 1995 after a long closure since 1928.

 Clock tower

-Nablusi clock tower is located in the heart of the Old City, at Al Manara Square just in front of Nasser Mosque.
+Nablus clock tower is located in the heart of the Old City, at Al Manara Square in front of Nasser Mosque.

-This tower is one of seven towers built in the beginning of 19th century to celebrate the 25th coronation anniversary of Abdul Hamid II, the 34th Sultan of the Ottoman Empire.
+This tower is one of seven towers built at the beginning of the 19th century to celebrate the 25th coronation anniversary of Abdul Hamid II, the 34th Sultan of the Ottoman Empire.

-Other towers were built in Jaffa, Haifa, Nazareth or Jerusalem.
+Other towers were built in Jaffa, Haifa, Nazareth and Jerusalem.

 The tower consists of five stories, and the bell is on the highest floor.
 Local people used to live with this clock.